 When my children are sick, they usually end up having small bursts of energy.
 I quickly re-direct them away from roller skating in the house and scattering crayons on the floor.
 Instead of making messes and being loud, they can watch a special movie – sometimes we’ll even rent a new one – or they can download a new learning app.

 If everyone is sick, take this opportunity to cuddle your children.
 Parenting is a special time.
 All of these stressful moments you have now can become a good memory – or even a funny memory – years later.

 Savor these moments.
 Even the difficult parenting moments will become nice to remember.
 Children are usually so active that it is hard to find time to cuddle.
 Take advantage of the fact that they want time with you.

 When my children are sick, I love getting extra cuddles.
 Sometimes, giving the extra attention is trying.
 At three in the morning, the cries and attempts at co-sleeping – from a child way past the co-sleeping stage – are just a sign of not feeling well.
 Give in to cuddling.
 Let cuddling take up the time you would usually spend on work.
 You won’t get time to make up for lost moments later, so cherish them now.

 What are your tips for family sick days?
-Is your family good at sharing responsibilities, or do you have a specific strategy for making sure everyone rests?
 Share in the comments!